ScienceHackDayIndia/2023/pages/workshops.md

 ### Session II : Soldering: Making Red Blue Green LED Badge
    * Soldering training on specially made pcb for SHD India RBG LED badge

->## Suitable for
->5th to 10th standard students who have not participated in SHD-2017